 Steps

-Put the peanuts in the food processor and grind them by pulsing until you get a fine paste.
-I used the food processor that comes with my hand blender, which is an old model, and for this reason, I added a liquid part in the next step; otherwise, I wouldn’t have been able to achieve a creamy result.
+I used the food processor that came with my hand blender which is an old model, and for this reason, I added some liquid in the next step; otherwise, I wouldn’t have achieved a creamy result.

-Let the mixer run for at least a couple of minutes so that a nice thick, buttery cream forms.
+Let the mixer run for at least a couple of minutes so that it forms a nice thick and buttery cream.

-And here is the homemade peanut butter ready.
-Just store it in a closed container in the fridge, and it will last for a few weeks.
+And here’s your homemade peanut butter ready.
+Just store it in a closed container in the fridge, and it will last even for a few weeks.

-I really like it spread on toast with some strawberry jam, American-style: delicious!
-But I also use it dissolved with other ingredients to prepare sauces for ethnic recipes.
-Did you know it already?
+I really like it spread on toast with a bit of strawberry jam, American style: delicious!
+But I also use it dissolved with other ingredients to make sauces for ethnic recipes.
+Did you already know it?
 How do you use it?

 Enjoy!